DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

 - STEP export requires Rhino's standard STEP plug-in to be installed and licensed.
 If exporting fails, check the Rhino command line for details.
-- On macOS, choose the `PrusaSlicer.app` bundle when prompted (or use the bundle path in `PRUSA_SLICER_PATH`).
-The script uses the `open -a` helper so that Rhino for Mac launches the application the same way Finder would.
+- On macOS, the installer defaults to `/Applications/Original Prusa Drivers/PrusaSlicer.app`.
+Choose that bundle when prompted (or set the path via `PRUSA_SLICER_PATH`).
+The plug-in uses the `open -a` helper so Rhino for Mac launches the application the same way Finder would.
 - Linux builds of Rhino are not officially supported, but the script will try to launch whichever executable path you provide.
 - The installer stores configuration in `send_to_prusa_config.json` next to the